CryptoLeek13/DAPPToken_Lookup/README.md

 # DAPPToken_Lookup
-A DAPPToken contact function lookup utilizing an infura node and python3
+A DAPPToken contract function lookup utilizing an infura node and python3